christos-kostopoulos/SimplerShop/README.md

 npm run dev
 ```

-4. Open your browser and navigate to `http://localhost:5173`
+4. Open your browser and navigate to `http://localhost:3000`

-### API Configuration

-The application is configured to connect to a REST API provided by the Docker image at `registry.gitlab.com/saysimpler/hiring/fe-sample-api`.
-Make sure the API is running and accessible.

-You can update the API URL in `src/services/api.ts` if needed.

 ### Running Tests